 As ever, the female siskin is a duller colour but both have a penchant for peanuts and will allow excellent views as the flock jostle for positions on the feeders with the goldfinches and tits.

 As the frosts and snow really settle in you could be graced with fleeting visits from small flocks of two winter thrushes - redwings and fieldfares.

 The redwing (Turdus iliacus), slightly smaller than a song thrush, has an orange flash on its flanks and a high-pitched wispy call.

 The fieldfare (Turdus pilaris) is a bigger, more solid thrush, elegant against the snow in its grey, brown and white and often with a striking yellow bill.

 Shy at first, hunger will bring the fieldfare close.
 Apples chopped up and strewn on part of the lawn brushed free from snow usually results in a visit from a passing flock of these lovely birds.

 Most of the British warblers rely on insects and, as our winters just can’t sustain them, they migrate in late autumn returning from April as the sun stirs the bugs and spiders they need.

-Tree sparrows are increasing after a shocking decline in the last thirty years.
+Tree sparrows (Passer montanus) are increasing after a shocking decline in the last thirty years.
 Learning to take advantage of the bird feeders they are often overlooked in rural and town edge gardens amongst our more usual house sparrows.

 Read our tips for photographing garden birds